-As a smaller reporting company under the Exchange Act and an emerging growth company under the Securities Act, we are providing the following director compensation information in accordance with the scaled disclosure requirements of Regulation S-K.
+As a smaller reporting company under the Exchange Act, we are providing the following director compensation information in accordance with the scaled disclosure requirements of Regulation S-K.

 Cash and Equity Compensation

 Effective August 2018, our board of directors approved a non-employee director compensation program.
 Under this program, each non-employee director, except for Mr. Friedberg, will receive an annual cash retainer of \$35,000.
 Each non-employee director may elect to receive the annual base retainer in the form of vested stock options, provided such election is made in the calendar year preceding the year in which such compensation is earned.
 We will pay all amounts in quarterly installments.
 The Chairperson of each committee of the board will receive additional annual cash compensation as follows: (a) Audit Committee, \$15,000; (b) Compensation Committee, \$10,000; and (c) Nominating & Governance Committee, \$7,500.